 - 1.4 WDs are used to decontaminate items intended for re-use.
 They may be used in relation to both medical devices and medicinal products as well as other items.
-For example, they may be used for reprocessing, within their intended use, medical devices, sanitary equipment, laboratory equipment, manufacturing equipment (for use in the manufacture of medicinal products or medical devices) or cutlery and crockery. - 1.5 The decontamination process is intended to: - a. make the item safe for staff to handle; - make the item safe for use on a patient (after any necessary additional processing) including when relevant ensuring freedom from contamination that could lead to an erroneous diagnosis. - 1.6 WDs may also be used as part of the manufacturing process for medical devices, medicinal products, in-vitro diagnostics or laboratory products in processing "single-use" products or components such as bottles and vials. - 1.7 When items being decontaminated by a WD are intended to be used again without further treatment (such as a terminal sterilization process) before being re-used the disinfection process in the WD must produce an item which is microbiologically safe for its intended use.
+For example, they may be used for reprocessing, within their intended use, medical devices, sanitary equipment, laboratory equipment, manufacturing equipment (for use in the manufacture of medicinal products or medical devices) or cutlery and crockery. - 1.5 The decontamination process is intended to: - a. make the item safe for staff to handle; - make the item safe for use on a patient (after any necessary additional processing) - including when relevant ensuring freedom from contamination that could lead to an erroneous diagnosis. - 1.6 WDs may also be used as part of the manufacturing process for medical devices, medicinal products, in-vitro diagnostics or laboratory products in processing "single-use" products or components such as bottles and vials. - 1.7 When items being decontaminated by a WD are intended to be used again without further treatment (such as a terminal sterilization process) before being re-used, the disinfection process in the WD must produce an item which is microbiologically safe for its intended use.

-- 1.8 When the items being decontaminated by a WD are intended to be subjected to further processing (such as a terminal sterilization process) before being re-used the disinfection stage must produce an item which is microbiologically safe to be handled during preparation for subsequent processing. - 1.9 The decontamination process involves two distinct stages: cleaning and microbial inactivation.
-The latter may be achieved by disinfection, sterilization or both (disinfection followed by sterilization).
-WDs are used to decontaminate items intended for re-use by subjecting the items to an automated process of cleaning and disinfection.

-Figure 1: Elements of the decontamination process

-1.10 The efficacy of the cleaning stage of the process is of crucial importance to the successful outcome of the disinfection stage.
+- 1.8 When the items being decontaminated by a WD are intended to be subjected to further processing (such as a terminal sterilization process) before being re-used, the disinfection stage must produce an item which is microbiologically safe to be handled during preparation for subsequent processing. - 1.9 The decontamination process involves two distinct stages: cleaning and microbial inactivation (disinfection).
+WDs are used to decontaminate items intended for re-use by subjecting the items to an automated process of cleaning and disinfection. - 1.10 The efficacy of the cleaning stage of the process is of crucial importance to the successful outcome of the disinfection stage.
 This is especially relevant in the circumstances when a liquid chemical disinfection or sterilization process has to be used.